Thyroid Surgery in Singapore

 What is the Success Rate of Thyroidectomy?

-Thyroidectomy is generally considered a safe surgery, particularly when performed by experienced surgeons.
+Thyroidectomy is generally considered a safe surgery, particularly when performed by qualified surgeons.
 The success rate differs according to the specific condition being treated but is generally high.
 For conditions like Graves’ disease, it’s reported as an effective treatment with a lower all-cause death rate and reduced medical and psychological complications.

 What are the Potential Risks and Complications of Thyroidectomy?